Fall in New England – top experiences of the season

 Jack-O-Lantern Spectacular in Providence, Rhode Island

 If you are in or anywhere near Providence, Rhode Island during the month of October, one event you simply cannot miss is Jack-O-Lantern Spectacular.
-It’s held annually at the Roger Williams Park Zoo and and it’s basically an amazing display of over 6,000 carved and illuminated pumpkins.
+It’s held annually at the Roger Williams Park Zoo and it’s basically an amazing display of over 6,000 carved and illuminated pumpkins.
 Each year, there’s a different theme.

 During the visit, you walk the trail in the dark past glowing pumpkins, with spooky music playing, which I can guarantee, will get you in the Halloween spirit instantly.
-Some of those carved pumpkins are truly works of art and the further you go, they more amazing they get.
+Some of those carved pumpkins are truly works of art and the further you go, the more amazing they get.
 It takes about 45 minutes to walk the entire trail.

 Jak-O-Lantern Spectacular in Providence Rhode /Island, one of the top things to do in New England in the fall